 Apple’s cardio fitness level or Vo2 max score is a predicted metric, meaning that it is an estimation that uses an algorithm calculated with heart rate changes during outdoor workouts.
 The algorithm also uses your maximum heart rate value.

-Your first workouts won’t generate an estimate, and it can take at least 24 hours wearing your Apple Watch, followed by several workouts and passive measurements with your Apple Watch before you receive an initial cardio fitness score.
+Your first workouts won’t generate an estimate.
+It can take at least 24 hours wearing your Apple Watch, followed by several workouts and passive measurements with your Apple Watch before you receive an initial cardio fitness score.

 Your VO2 max score is created after walking, running, or hiking outdoors on relatively flat ground (with a grade of less than 5 percent incline or decline).
 Your workout should take at least 20 minutes to get reliable data.